 7. Not looking at the dashboard clearly enough

-Having gone on and on about the previous points, now when it comes to finally running campaigns and optimising them, what if you aren’t looking at the right metrics?
+Having gone on and on about the previous points, now when it comes to finally running campaigns and optimizing them, what if you aren’t looking at the right metrics?
 Scaling is one of the biggest challenges faced while working with Facebook ads.
 More often than not CPL skyrockets or ROI drops drastically when scaling.
 The core reason for this can be tracked down to the fact that you aren’t scaling the ad that is supposed to be scaled.

 What are the metrics that are you look at generally when it comes to determining the performance of your campaign before scaling or closing them?
 Purchases/Leads?
 CPA/CPL?
 CTR?